 Antihistamines and Weight Gain

-Benadryl, Allegra, Zyrtec, Claritin are all antihistamines sold throughout the United States, both over the counter and via prescription.
-Anyone who suffers from chronic sinus congestion, runny noses, hives, or even occasional insomnia is aware that these medications are powerful tools in our pharmaceutical arsenal.
+Benadryl, Allegra, Zyrtec, and Claritin are all antihistamines sold throughout the United States, both over the counter and via prescription.
+Anyone who suffers from chronic sinus congestion, runny noses, hives, or even occasional insomnia is aware that these medications are potent tools in our pharmaceutical arsenal.
 Given histamine receptors are located throughout our body, these drugs can affect us in many ways, including weight gain.

 What is Histamine?